Skip to main content

 How to Change - Book summary

 Making changes can be hard.
 In this book, Katy Milkman explains the key obstacles to change, and identifies the specific strategies you can use to counter each obstacle.
 By tailoring your strategies to your circumstances, you can successfully build new habits and achieve your goals.
-In this How to Change summary, you’ll get an overview of the strategies to help you achieve any desired change.
-Do check out our book summary bundle in pdf/mp3 infographic, text and audio formats!
+In this free How to Change summary, you’ll get an overview of the strategies to help you achieve any desired change.

 How to Change with Targeted Strategies